From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation

 This is one of many applications of \emph{probabilistic opinion pooling}.
 The problem of probabilistic opinion pooling (or \emph{forecast aggregation}) asks: how should you aggregate several probabilities, or probability distributions, into one?
 This question is relevant in nearly every domain involving probabilities or risks: meteorology, national security, climate science, epidemiology, and economic policy, to name a few.\\

+For a different example of opinion pooling, suppose that you are a consultant tasked with determining the likelihood of your party winning various races in the upcoming election, as part of helping optimally allocate resources.
+There are many election forecasting models, such as those produced by FiveThirtyEight and The Economist.
+Again, these models give somewhat different probabilities; what is the most sensible way to aggregate these numbers into a single probability for each race?

+In some sense this example is isomorphic to the previous one, but there are domain-specific considerations which might lead to different pooling methods being desirable in the two settings.
+We will elaborate on this later.\\

+As a third example, consider websites that rely on the ``wisdom of crowds" to arrive at a reasonable forecast.
+One such website is \url{metaculus.com}, which elicits probabilistic forecasts from users on a variety of subjects.
+In this setting, the goal is to produce an aggregate forecast that reflects the opinion of a large, moderately informed crowd, as opposed to a small, well-informed pool of experts.\\

-The setting that interests us is as follows: there are $m$ experts, who report probability distributions $\vect{p}_1, \dots, \vect{p}_m$ over $n$ possible outcomes (we call these \emph{reports}, or \emph{forecasts}).
+All of these examples fall into the following framework: there are $m$ experts, who report probability distributions $\vect{p}_1, \dots, \vect{p}_m$ over $n$ possible outcomes (we call these \emph{reports}, or \emph{forecasts}).
 Additionally, each expert $i$ has a non-negative weight $w_i$ (with weights adding to $1$); this weight represents the expert's quality, i.e. how much the aggregator trusts the expert.
 A pooling method takes these distributions and weights as input and outputs a single distribution $\vect{p}$.
 (Where do these weights come from?
 How can one learn weights for experts?
-More on this later.)
+More on this later.)\\

 \textbf{Linear pooling} is arguably the simplest of all reasonable pooling methods: a weighted arithmetic mean of the probability distributions.